Results 17,261 to 17,280 of 37683

 Bear (?) (less than lethal, not stealthy)

-And i spent some time playing that way, the heavy armour guards are tricky to take down harmlessly without stealth.I'm failing to writing a blog, specifically about playing games the wrong way
+And i spent some time playing that way, the heavy armour guards are tricky to take down harmlessly without stealth.I am once again writing a blog, vaguely about playing games the wrong way

 17-09-2013, 06:15 AM #17277I think of [the Internet] as a grisly raw steak laid out on a porcelain benchtop in the sun, covered in chocolate hazelnut sauce.
 In the background plays Stardust’s Music Sounds Better With You.
 There’s lots of fog. --tomeoftom